Jean Tharaud

+Biography

 Jean Tharaud, along with Jérôme Tharaud (1874-1953), his brother, were born at Saint-Junien in the Haute-Vienne, but spent their youth at Angoulême.

 They left their native Limousin at the end of the 1890s to establish themselves in Paris.
 "Tied to Charles Péguy, whom they followed from the time of the Dreyfus Affair and the Cahiers de la Quinzaine, they soon placed themselves under the patronage of Maurice Barrès (from 1904 onwards), and became his secretaries.
 The prix Goncourt they obtained in 1906 for [their novel] Dingley, l'illustre écrivain, opened the doors of fame to them.

 For fifty years, the two brothers wrote novels collaboratively, always signing their works with both their names.

 After the First World War, the left the editor Émile-Paul for the great house of Plon-Nourrit who offered them exceptional conditions, including 20% royalties, and they became the house's flagship authors.
 Their great commercial successes in France made necessary the translation of their books in foreign languages throughout Europe and the United States.

 On February 6, 1930, Jean Tharaud, while driving his car, accidentally capsized the writer Auguste Dorchain who was going down the rue Garancière.
 On the 12th of May of the following year, he was acquitted for that deadly accident.

 Indefatigable travelers, they toured numerous countries, Palestine, Ottoman Syria, Iran, Morocco, Romania, Germany (in 1933), Italy (in 1938), Indochina, Ethiopia... and brought back from their voyages material for their journalism, novels or works claiming to be historical or sociological.

 In 1935, Jean Tharaud became president of the Académie des Sciences Morales des Lettres et des Arts at Versailles.

 The Tharaud brothers were both elected to the Académie Française.
 The election (December 1st, 1938) of Jérôme Tharaud before the war posed a question of conscience to the academicians: the writer, in fact, was only "half of a duo of authors" and one could not elect two people to the same seat.
 Jérôme having been elected alone in 1938, the Second World War and the Occupation delayed the election of Jean.
 After the Liberation, he was, with Ernest Seillière, René Grousset, Octave Aubry et Robert d'Harcourt, one of the five people elected on February 14, 1946 to the Académie française during the first election of that year, which aimed to fill the numerous places left vacant by the period of the Occupation.
 He was received on December 12, 1946 by Louis Madelin to the seat of Louis Bertrand.